-Originally headquartered in a former convent at North Capitol and K streets NE, and then in the basement of Franklin P. Nash United Methodist Church at Lincoln Road and Rhode Island Avenue NE, Pride, Inc. moved to 16th and U streets around November 1967 after securing a second grant from the U.S. Department of Labor.
+Originally headquartered in a former convent at North Capitol and K streets NE, and then in the basement of Franklin P. Nash United Methodist Church at Lincoln Road and Rhode Island Avenue NE, Pride, Inc. moved to 16th and U streets around November 1967 after securing a second grant from the US Department of Labor.
 With $2 million in hand, the organization expanded to offer training in areas such as landscaping, appliance repair, manufacturing, construction and carpentry, and building maintenance.
-Participants either attended school full-time and worked with Pride on the weekends, or attended school at night while working full-time for Pride.
+Participants either attended school full-time and worked with Pride, Inc. on the weekends, or attended school at night while working full-time.